HollerLondon/sfImagePoolPlugin/README.md

         placeholders:       false # If true, use file placeholder.jpg if an image can't be found
         use_placeholdit:    false # if true, returns handy placeholder images from http://placehold.it
         placeholdit_text:   ' '   # Text to display on placehold.it image - space ' ' leaves a blank image, '' shows the size.
+        use_placekitten:    false # if true placeholder images are kittens!

         inflate:            true # allow images to be scaled above their original dimensions
         jpeg_quality:       90   # JPEG quality